 - Westcoast Wills is available to meet from anywhere, using videoconferencing.
-We also have two convenient offices: on Lonsdale in North Vancouver, and on West Broadway in Vancouver.
+Our estate planning lawyers also have four convenient offices: on Lonsdale in North Vancouver, on West Broadway in Vancouver, on Production Way in Burnaby, and next to the Sea to Sky Highway in Squamish.
 We also know of estate lawyers in other areas of the province and would be happy to share their names.
 Please contact us.

 Q. How do I find the best wills lawyer?

 - Firstly, choose a lawyer who specializes in wills and possibly one other area of law.
 The phrase “Jack of all trades, master of none” definitely applies to law, as there are way too many intricacies with every area of law to keep on top of all of them.
 Wills law is routinely the area of practice with most negligence claims against lawyers because all to many lawyers (who do not focus on this area) do not appreciate the subtle complexities in estate planning.

 - Secondly, many law firm websites have a review section from previous clients.
 There are also independent review websites, such as Yelp, Google and Facebook.
 Westcoast Wills is proud to have so many happy clients and you can see some reviews here on our website, Google reviews here, and Facebook reviews here.

 Q. How can I find a lawyer specializing in wills?

 - Our lawyers each wear two hats: estate planning lawyer and probate lawyer.
 As estate planners, we help our clients avoid probate where ever possible.
 This can be done through trusts, beneficiary designations or joint ownership.
 Care must be taken with all of these methods though, as there can be absolutely huge tax ramifications if done wrong.
 Consult with one of our estate planning lawyers to avoid probate in a way that works for you and minimizes unnecessary taxes.